 He enjoys reading science fiction and exercising.
 His favorite activities involve family ski and snowboarding trips with his wife and their four boys, Noel, Calvin, Hugo and Gideon.
 Dr. Williams describes himself as intense and empathetic.
 He enjoys reflective thinking upon complex issues affecting his patients and laughing at himself.
 He is a non-conformist and often wonders why people focus on form over substance to their expense.

-Cory Rice, MD
+Cory Rice, DO

 Dr. Cory Rice, a native Texan, graduated from Baylor University in Waco with a bachelor’s degree in forensic science and completed medical school at Arizona College of Osteopathic Medicine in Glendale, Arizona.